 Strident clamour against hate-induced Injustice

 As the entire spectrum of southern nationalities clamour for restructuring, the bigots masquerading for one Nigeria are finally at the end of their tethers in the manipulation of historical hatreds and deployment of barbaric military tactics for unmerited seizure of land, property and mineral resources.

 The nation they yearn for their grand exploits is clamoring for greater Nigeria through federation restructuring.

 And, oblivious to even his finer instincts, the hypocrite of one Nigeria, president Buhari, had gone to the United Nations to further the African cause by calling for a restructured UN.

 There again the leading hater by the name of (tribal) hero had also canvassed for the right of self determination of the Palestinian people.

-Both cases of irony highlight a parallel with the southern debacle that faces the ignorant general.
+Both cases of irony highlight their parallels with the southern debacle that faces the ignorant general.

-President Buhari’s unmasking as a bigot is nowhere more graphological than in the IPOB agitation which he stoops to decimate by military fiat, while pampering his Fulani kinsmen to rape, loot, murder and terrorise the central and southern Nigeria under the herdsmen organisation.
+President Buhari’s unmasking as a bigot is nowhere more graphological than in the IPOB agitation which he stoops to decimate by military fiat, while pampering his Fulani kinsmen to rape, loot, murder and terrorise the central and southern Nigeria under their variant herdsmen organisations.

-However, the world calls on him to negotiate with the legitimate aspirations of those whom he had treated with implacable hatred all through the quirks of his false hero hunting.
+However, the world calls on him to negotiate with the legitimate aspirations of those whom he had treated with implacable hatred all through the national disasters of his false hero hunting.

 And negotiate must the north, south, east and west.